Master of Indigenous Languages Education

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Master of Indigenous Languages Education is a one-year degree open to Indigenous Australian applicants who hold a recognised teaching qualification such as a four-year degree, or a Bachelor's degree and a Diploma of Education.
+The Master of Indigenous Languages Education is a one-year degree open to Indigenous Australian applicants.
 You will complete eight units of study in the areas of linguistics and languages education.
 Units of study are delivered in away-from-base mode (block-release) over three one-week blocks each semester.
 There is no language proficiency requirement for admission to the course or the award of the degree.
 If you wish to learn or undertake further study in an Indigenous language as part of the program you must have access to a suitable external language learning program or study a language offered by the University of Sydney.
 Such programs may be provided by TAFE, language centres, or private providers and must entail at least 36 hours of fluency teaching to be recognised as equivalent to a 6 credit point unit of study.
 Please contact the Faculty of Education and Social Work for advice.

 You will complete 8 units of study (48 credit points (cp)) which are delivered in block mode in three separate intensive weeks each semester.
 In Semester 1, all students complete core units of study in sounds and writing, words and meanings, sentences and texts, and theories and methods in Indigenous language learning (24cp total).
 In Semester 2, you will complete compulsory units of study in research methods, curriculum development, and the use of technology in language learning.
 You must also select one elective unit of study which may include an approved research project, or the opportunity to undertaken study in an Indigenous language as part of an an accredited external language teaching program.